 What powers and duties do Town Councils have?

 Town Council Elections

-Scheduled election is May 6th 2021
+Scheduled election took place on May 6th 2021

 Our councillors are elected or co-opted, if you would like to become a councillor or find out more about what they do then please see election details above